sylvaticus/BetaML.jl/docs/src/tutorials/Betaml_tutorial_getting_started.md

 In particular, use `rng=StableRNG(FIXEDSEED)` or `rng=copy(FIXEDRNG)` with [`FIXEDSEED`](@ref)  to retrieve the exact output as in the documentation or in the unit tests.

 Most of the stochasticity appears in _training_ a model.
 However in few cases (e.g. decision trees with missing values) some stochasticity appears also in _predicting_ new data using a trained model.
 In such cases the model doesn't restrict the random seed, so that you can choose at _predict_ time to use a fixed or a variable random seed.

+Finally, if you plan to use multiple threads and want to provide a reproducible output independent to the number of threads used, have a look at [`generate_parallel_rngs`](@ref).